NVSL/cfiddle-cluster/README.md

 empty (or you get board), Control-C to quit, and then `exit` to get out of the user node container.

-To make sure cfiddle is working:
+To make sure cfiddle is working as root and as a normal user:

 ```
 . config.sh
 docker exec -it $userhost pytest -s test_cfiddle.py
+docker exec -u jovyan  -w /home/jovyan -it $userhost pytest -s /slurm/test_cfiddle.py
 ```

 ## Step 10: Access Jupyter